ieee-uh-makers/interactive-cv-workshop/notebooks/classification/README.md

 ### Dense

 - Densely connected layer, meaning that each unit or "dimension" in the densely connected layer is connected to every previous unit, and every next unit.
+- Dense units are convenient to use for the final layer of a network, since they take into account every single part of the last layers output.
+In our classification network, we use a single dense unit to compute the probability that something is a cell phone.
 ![Dense](dense.png "Dense")